sigmaboy/nopaystation_scripts/README.md

 # nopaystation_scripts

-A linux bash script which downloads nopaystation PS Vita stuff.
+A linux bash script collection which downloads nopaystation PS Vita stuff.
-Therea are three Scripts.
+There are four Scripts.
 One to download all \*.tsv files of NoPayStation.
-The other two are for downloading games, update or all DLC of a PS Vita game.
+The other three are for downloading games, updates or all DLC of a PS Vita game.

 ## Requirements
 * bash